syncfusion-content/wpf-docs/wpf/Diagram/Automatic-Layouts.md

 ## Flowchart layout

-The Flowchart layout is a diagrammatic representation of a process, workflow, system or computer algorithm.
+The flowchart layout is a diagrammatic representation of a process, workflow, system, or computer algorithm.
 Flowcharts uses various kind of symbols to illustrate the different types of actions and symbols connected together with arrows showing the flow direction of process.

 ### Common flowchart symbols

-Different flowchart symbols have different meanings that are used to represent different states in Flowchart.
-The following table describes the most common Flowchart symbols that are used in creating flowchart.
+Different flowchart symbols have different meanings that are used to represent different states in flowchart.
+The following table describes the most common flowchart symbols that are used in creating flowchart.

 |Symbol|Built-in resource key in SfDiagram|Description|
 |---|---|---|